 Quick Info // ‘Hummus For Thought’ has been my personal blog since 2011 and has changed quite a lot over the years.
 I’m more active on the Facebook page than I am here.
 And for the US edition, click here.

 Working on turning it into a more developed and collective blog, which is why you’re seeing lots of authors getting published here.
 It will look less ugly soon.

 Background // Originally from some village somewhere in Mount Lebanon, I am currently living in London for my studies.
 I have been a freelance writer and researcher for most of my adult life which, admittedly, isn’t that long.

-Writing // I have been published in a number of publications such as AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye, El Diario, and Al Monitor among others.
+Writing // I have been published in a number of publications such as AlJumhuriya.net, Raseef22, Global Voices Online, The New Arab (Al Araby), Pulse Media, IB Times, Middle East Eye and El Diario and among others.
 I’m hoping to be published elsewhere as well in the near future.
 I mostly write on the politics of Lebanon, Syria and Israel-Palestine with a focus on the politics of language and identity, citizen journalism, radical politics and critical theory.
 I also follow American, British and French politics and I wish to start writing on Environmental issues.

 I have been regional editor for the Middle East and North Africa for Global Voices since August 2016.